 OK that’s enough Godfather.

-Let’s say I give you £100 to write an article about me on your blog saying I am awesome on the one condition that you tell everyone that I left editorial control up to you and that the money was for research purposes.
+Let’s say a brand gives you £100 to write an article about them on your blog saying how awesome they are, on the one condition that you tell everyone that they left editorial control up to you and that the money was for research purposes.
 Suppose you do it and then tell the story we agreed.

 How could anyone ever tell if this is “advertorial” or “ad feature” in the IAB’s terms or “supported content” that is not subject to the CAP Code?

-Suppose I give you £100, ask you to write an article about me and actually do give you editorial control.
-Unless you slate me in the finished piece, there will always be a question mark hanging over whether you freely chose to say nice things about me or whether you only did it because you were paid to.
+However, suppose the brand gives you £100, asks you to write an article about them and actually does give you editorial control.
+Unless you slate them in the finished piece, there will always be a question mark hanging over whether you freely chose to say nice things or whether you only did it because you were paid to.
 And the only thing you can call in evidence against that charge is your previous reputation, or what we’ve called “integrity”.